KaisenAmin/c_std/queue/README.md

 ## Conclusion

 The Queue library provides a flexible, easy-to-use API for creating and managing dynamic-sized queues in C. With support for standard queue operations and relational comparisons, it is a robust tool for a variety of applications, from simple data structures to complex task management systems.

+## License

+This library is licensed under the ISC License.